RobertFlemingii/bloons-auto-clicker/README.md

-Keyboard Spamming Tool
+Bloons Auto Clicker
+Overview
-This is a Python script that allows you to spam keystrokes on your keyboard.
-It utilizes the pynput library to control the keyboard inputs and the keyboard library to detect key presses.
-The script is designed to spam a sequence of numbers (1-9) when a specific key is pressed.
+Bloons Auto Clicker is a Python script designed to automate the activation of Special Abilities in the game Bloons TD 6.
+This script allows you to spam a sequence of numbers (1-9) when a specific key is pressed, enhancing your gameplay by automating the activation of abilities.

 Prerequisites
-Before running the script, make sure you have the following prerequisites installed:
+Before running the script, ensure you have the following installed:

 Python 3.x
 pynput library
 keyboard library
-win32gui library
-win32api library
-win32con library
+pywin32 package (includes win32gui, win32api, win32con)

-You can install the required libraries using pip: pip install pynput keyboard pywin32
+You can install the required libraries using pip:

-Usage
-Import the necessary libraries:

-from pynput.keyboard import Controller import time import keyboard import win32gui import win32api import win32con

-Create an instance of the Controller class from pynput.keyboard:

-myKeyboard = Controller()
-Run an infinite loop to continuously check for key presses:

-    while True:

-Inside the loop, check if the specified key (in this case, 'q') is pressed using the keyboard.is_pressed() function:

-    if keyboard.is_pressed('q'):
+bash
+Copy code
+pip install pynput keyboard pywin32
+How to Use
+Download the Script:

+Save the bloons-auto-clicker.py file to your local machine.

+Run the Script:

+Open a terminal or command prompt, navigate to the directory containing the script, and run:

+bash
+Copy code
+python bloons-auto-clicker.py
+In-Game Usage:

+Start Spamming Abilities:

-If the key is pressed, start spamming the numbers 1-9:
+Press the q key to start spamming the numbers 1-9, which will activate the corresponding Special Abilities in Bloons TD 6.

-        print('Powering up')
-        i = 0
-        while i != 10:
-            if not i == 20:
-                time.sleep(.1)
-                keyboard.press(str(i))
-                keyboard.release(str(i))
-            if not (i ^ 9):
-                i = 0
-            else:
-                i = i + 1
-            if keyboard.is_pressed('p'):
-                print('Powering down')
-                i = 10

-Stop the script by pressing the 'p' key.
+You should see a message "Powering up" indicating the script is active.
+Stop Spamming Abilities:

+Press the p key to stop the spamming.
+You should see a message "Powering down" indicating the script has stopped.
 Note
-There is a commented out section of code that is meant for handling window focus.
+There is a commented-out section of code intended for handling window focus.
 This code is currently disabled in the script.
 If you want to enable it and customize it to your needs, you can uncomment the relevant code block and modify it accordingly.

-That's it!
-You can now run the script and spam keystrokes when the 'q' key is pressed.
-Make sure to review and modify the script according to your requirements before running it.

-Disclaimer: Be mindful when using this script and ensure that you have appropriate permissions to interact with applications or systems.
-Misuse of this script may violate terms of service or applicable laws.
-Use it responsibly.